-Migraine is more than just a headache; but almost all headaches are migraine.
+Migraine is more than just a headache; but almost all headache is migraine.

-Migraine pain normally comes with nausea (queasiness) or vomiting; and oversensitivity to light, noise, movement, or smell.
+Migraine pain is usually throbbing in nature and is accompanied with nausea (queasiness) or vomiting; and increased sensitivity to light, noise, movement, or smell.

-If you have headache attacks lasting hours or days, with queasiness or a preference for rest (even if you can carry on, with an effort) you almost certainly have migraine.
+If you have headache attacks lasting hours or days, with queasiness or a preference for rest (even if you can carry on) you almost certainly have migraine.

 Who gets migraine?

-Anyone can get migraine.
-It affects 1 in 5 women, 1 in 15 men.
+Migraine is common.
+It affects 1 in 5 women and 1 in 15 men.
 It usually begins in early life, though diagnosis may be delayed or overlooked until it becomes a problem, often in working or middle age.
 Migraine usually gets less troublesome in older people, though it can begin at any age.

 What are the different types of migraine?

-People who have attacks of migraine, are more head-achy than people without migraine, but not all these headaches are typical migraine attacks.
+People who have attacks of migraine, are more prone to headache than people without migraine, but not all these headaches are typical migraine attacks.
 Many headache experts think “tension headache” is simply a featureless form of migraine.
-“Ice-pick pain”, is an instantaneous stabbing pain in any part of the head.
+“Icepick pain”, is an instantaneous stabbing pain in any part of the head.
 Alcohol hangover headache, travel sickness, and vertigo are more often suffered by people with migraine.

 What are the symptoms of an acute migraine attack?